 Eck McCanless Pottery, 6077 Old US Hwy.
 220, Seagrove.
-Ongoing - The pottery will sell crystalline works made by this second-generation Seagrove potter but, the main focus will be on agateware, which is made by turning several | and semi-precious stones.
-Hours: Tue.-Sat.,
+Ongoing - The pottery will sell crystalline works made by this second-generation Seagrove potter but, the main focus will be on agateware, which is made by turning several different colors of clay at one time.
+Hours: Tue.-

-Sat., 10am-5pm or by appt, and open all Mon.
+Sat., 10am-5pm or by appt. and open all Mon.
 Holidays.
-Contact: 336/964-4206 or at sspottery.com).
+Contact: 336/964-4206 or at (eckmccanlesspottery.com).